-I’ve often likened the feelings of infertility to the seven stages of grief; disbelief; denial; bargaining; guilt; anger; depression and acceptance and I know I experienced all of these over what we now refer to as the “dark years”.
-But I also discovered that it’s fine to feel these emotions and cope, or not cope, in whatever way feels best for you.
+I’ve often likened the feelings of infertility to the seven stages of grief; disbelief, denial, bargaining, guilt, anger, depression and acceptance, and I know I experienced all of those over what we now refer to as the “dark years”.
+I also discovered that it’s fine to feel these emotions and cope, or not cope, in whatever way feels best for you.
 It’s your journey.

-I remember mum saying whether we were successful or not that I’d always carry infertility with me, that it would shape the person I am to be and I believe that’s true.
+I remember my mum saying that, whether we were successful or not, I’d always carry infertility with me, that it would shape the person I am to be and I believe that’s true.
 I no longer feel defined by my treatment but there’s definitely still a shadow of those emotions I carry around with me.
 I’ll never forget what we went through to get Sam but I’ll also never forget what a blessing he is.